 But mass transit remained open.
 Excuse me?
 So a person was restricted from getting a car for themselves, including out-of-state car purchases, but crowding into a filthy bus is somehow just peachy-keen?

 On the surface, it seems senseless.
-But when you consider that some Democrats want to get people out of cars and get more people using mass-transit, it suddenly becomes evidence of the totalitarianism that has become increasingly evident of them.
+But when you consider that some Democrats want to get people out of cars and get more people using mass-transit, it suddenly becomes evidence of the authoritarianism that the left is increasingly tending toward.

 So it turns out, Tom Wolf’s ban on large gatherings and closure of certain businesses was illegal.
 How the government of Pennsylvania proceeds in light of this is to be seen.